 One of the most famous Explorers of Antarctica is Sir Douglas Mawson.
 Australian pioneers were involved in Antarctic exploration since the get-go, with the first-ever expedition undertaken by physicist Louis Bernacchi, setting off in 1899.
 Yet of all the men who made it their mission to probe the White Continent, Sir Douglas Mawson is by far the most famous, as well as the most accomplished.
 To say that Sir Douglas Mawson single-handledly secured Australia’s reputation as an Antarctic power would certainly not be an overstatement.

-Got inspired by those Explorers of Antarctica and want to feel like a modern pioneer?
+Do you feel inspired by those Explorers of Antarctica and want to become a modern pioneer?
 Then come on down to the end of the world!
 Chimu Adventures offers unforgettable expedition cruises to Antarctica and an incredible 27-day adventure expedition to East Antarctica in the wake of Mawson, which sets off from New Zealand.